Are Medicare Advantage Plans Too Good to Be True?

 The Truth Behind No-Cost Plans

-Hence, it becomes important to balance the benefits of zero-dollar premium plans against the possible hidden costs.
+Hence, it becomes important to balance the potential benefits of zero-dollar premium plans against the possible hidden costs.

 Hidden Costs in the Fine Print